Back to Top

 Can I compete two years in a row?

-Students are welcome and encouraged to participate as long as they meet the enrollment requirements outlined in the response to the first question.
-In addition, the pitch must be for a business in the startup or launch phase and be in operation less than three years.
+Students are welcome and encouraged to participate if they meet the enrollment requirements outlined in the response to the first question.
+In addition, the pitch must be for a business in the startup or launch phase and be in operation for less than three years.
+Students who have received $10,000 or more in seed funds from AACC competitions in the past are not eligible to apply.

 Can I change the name of the business at some point during the competition?